Robert Monfera

 The initial experiments use public raster data for the annual average of California's precipitation between 1981 and 2010.

-These first results use SwiftUI, Combine, MetalKit, shader functions, Core Graphics, 120FPS animation, and naturally, XCode and the Simulator.
+These first results use SwiftUI, Combine, Metal, shader functions (including cross-section, binning, contours, grid), Core Graphics, 120FPS animation, XCode and Simulator.

 The cross-section terminal circles are draggable via DragGesture.
 The user can drag both circles simultaneously due to multitouch: